storageos/storageos.github.io/_docs/platforms/azure-aks/index.md

 AKS deployment of Kubernetes uses Ubuntu by default with an optimized kernel.
-All versions of Ubuntu with a kernel version later than`4.15.0-1029-azure` meets the StorageOS prerequisites.
+All versions of Ubuntu with a kernel version later than`4.15.0-1029-azure` meet the StorageOS prerequisites.

 ## Kubernetes with StorageOS

 Kubernetes and StorageOS communicate with each other to perform actions such as creation, deletion or mounting of volumes.
 StorageOS implements communication using CSI.
-By using CSI, Kubernetes and StorageOS communicate over a Unix domain socket, handled by the Kubelet in the Host.
+By using CSI, Kubernetes and StorageOS communicate over a Unix domain socket, handled by the Kubelet on the Host.

 ## CSI (Container Storage Interface) Note

-CSI is the future standard that enables storage drivers to release on their own schedule.
+CSI is the burgeoning standard that enables storage drivers to release on their own schedule.
 This allows storage vendors to upgrade, update, and enhance their drivers without the need to update Kubernetes source code, or follow Kubernetes release cycles.